MinfRedd/window-always-on-top-utility-windows10-11/README.md

 ---

 ## Disclaimer
-The program runs in the background and listens for hotkeys.
+-The program runs in the background and listens for hotkeys.
-This utility is intended for productivity and window management purposes only.
+-This utility is intended for productivity and window management purposes only.